-We have audited the financial statements of Huish Episcopi Academy (the 'Academy') and its subsidiaries (the 'Group') for the year ended 31 August 2021, which comprise the Consolidated Statement of Financial Activities for the year ended 31 August 2021 (including Income and Expenditure Account), Consolidated Balance Sheet as at 31 August 2021, Balance Sheet as at 31 August 2021, Consolidated Statement of Cash Flows for the year ended 31 August 2021 and Notes to the Financial Statements, including a summary of significant accounting policies.
+We have audited the financial statements of Huish Episcopi Academy (the 'Academy') and its subsidiaries (the 'Group') for the year ended 31 August 2022, which comprise the Consolidated Statement of Financial Activities, Consolidated Balance Sheet, Balance Sheet, Consolidated Statement of Cash Flows and Notes to the Financial Statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.